Looking for something?

 Resource Type: Article

-What parents can do Traumatic stress symptoms are common after a serious illness, injury, or hospitalization.
+What can I do?
+Traumatic stress symptoms are common after a serious illness, injury, or hospitalization.
 Even though it is your teen who is ill or injured, your whole family can be affected.
 At first, as a parent, you might not feel prepared to help your teen (or yourself) cope.
-Traumatic...
+Traumatic stress...

 Resource Type: Article